anilhk/CodingChallenge/CodingChallenge/README.md

 * 	[Spring Boot](https://spring.io/projects/spring-boot) - Framework to ease the bootstrapping and development of new Spring Applications
 * 	[git](https://github.com/) - Free and Open-Source distributed version control system [logging] -Logback Spring. check logback-spring.xml under src/main/resources.
+	[Java nio] For File Operations have used Java NIO package.
+The java.nio package was introduced in Java 1.4 and updated in Java 1.7 (NIO.2) with enhanced file operations and an ASynchronousSocketChannel.
+It provides:
+	 With Java Nio package, file operations like reading and writing are much faster and efficient.
+Below is the detailed list of functionalities added in the nio package.

+	1. Buffer – to read chunks of data at a time
+	2. CharsetDecoder – for mapping raw bytes to/from readable characters
+	3. Channel – for communicating with the outside world
+	4. Selector – to enable multiplexing on a SelectableChannel and provide access to any Channels that are ready for I/O non-blocking mode – to read whatever is ready

 ## External Tools Used

 * 	[Postman](https://www.getpostman.com/) - API Development Environment (Testing Docmentation)